-Whatever form of discipline that you and the parents agree on should be consistently given for bad behavior.
-For example, some kids respond well to timeouts, taking away privileges, or having a reward system.
-Many sitters have noticed after just a few weeks of being consistent with discipline that the behavior of the kid is much better.
+Whatever form of discipline that you and the parents agree on should be consistently given for challenging behavior.
+For example, some children respond well to timeouts, taking away privileges, or having a reward system.
+Many sitters have noticed after just a few weeks of being consistent with discipline that the behavior of the children is much better.

 Having a child that is respectful and follows rules for the most part definitely makes watching them easier and more enjoyable.